Design & Technology: Product Design

 Opportunities beyond the classroom

 Students visit a variety of businesses to understand the manufacturing and engineering functions.
-Past students visit to discuss their professional roles in design and engineering.
-We also attend the New Designers exhibition in London where the top universities and design students display their work to industry.
+Past students regularly visit school to discuss their professional roles in design and engineering.
+We also run factory and industry visits and our range of Design & Technology trips in the UK and overseas offer students the opportunity to see spectacular and inspirational architecture, products, design and art.

 What this subject might lead to